dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The `Drop` event is raised when a drag source is released over a drop target. .NET MAUI automatically attempts to retrieve data from the data package when a drag source is dropped onto the following controls:

 - Text controls.
 Text values can be dropped onto <xref:Microsoft.Maui.Controls.CheckBox>, <xref:Microsoft.Maui.Controls.DatePicker>, <xref:Microsoft.Maui.Controls.Editor>, <xref:Microsoft.Maui.Controls.Entry>, <xref:Microsoft.Maui.Controls.Label>, <xref:Microsoft.Maui.Controls.RadioButton>, <xref:Microsoft.Maui.Controls.Switch>, and <xref:Microsoft.Maui.Controls.TimePicker> objects.
 - Image controls.
-Images can be dropped onto `Button`, `Image`, and <xref:Microsoft.Maui.Controls.ImageButton> controls.
+Images can be dropped onto <xref:Microsoft.Maui.Controls.Button>, `Image`, and <xref:Microsoft.Maui.Controls.ImageButton> controls.

 The following table shows the properties that are set and any conversion that's attempted when a text-based drag source is dropped on a text control: